-Channing Tatum's second film of 2006, "Step Up," hit theaters this August 2006.
-Below, our interview with "Channing Tatum" from the movie "She's The Man," which is now on DVD.
+“Step Up,” hit theaters this August 2006.
+Below, our interview with “Channing Tatum” from the movie “She’s The Man,” which is now on DVD.

 Boston – It’s been more than a year since I first interviewed, the now twenty-six year old yet very mature Channing Tatum.